 Content is Value

-Value is a cliché.
-Value is necessary.
-Value comes in many forms: currency, products, information, status, states of being.
-For FURminator, whose primary seller is a premium product, being a household name meant providing value across all categories.
+While value is a cliché, value is necessary.
+Value comes in many forms: currency, products, information, status, and states of being.
+For FURminator, whose primary seller is a premium product, being a household name means providing value across all categories.

 We planned, conceived, and created content that pet parents—FURminator’s primary audience—would find valuable.
 For some, practical information is valuable; for others, humor or beauty is valuable.
 Expanding our audience meant expanding our marketing to content that would be valuable to all areas of our audience’s lives, from their pets’ coats to their pet hair-free pea coats.

 As a result, we saw the fruits of an expanded reach.
 Pet lovers shared FURminator-branded content across social media platforms and their personal websites more than ever.
-And the FURminator name was no longer merely associated with professional pet products; rather, when you used FURminator products, you signaled membership in a community of people who value life with pets.
+And the FURminator name is no longer merely associated with professional pet products.
+Rather, when using FURminator products, consumers signaled membership in a community of people who value life with pets.

 The transition from a beloved, but smaller, brand to a household name took time, but the FURminator name became loved by the wider audience that it deserved, so much so that FURminator was acquired for 3X valuation the year after our we initiated our strategy.